V-Sekai/manuals/decisions/20240623-talk-length-prototypes.md

 ## The Problem Statement

-The question at hand is, "What length should a game demo be?"
+What length should a game demo be?s

 ## Proposal